AVKfrontend/museumathome/README.md

 # Museum at Home

-Let's see examples of high art without leaving home https://avkfrontend.github.io/museumathome/
+Let's see examples of high art without leaving home: https://museumathome.onrender.com

 This template developed with Vue 3 in Vite.